The below list details all my items for the bike nerdy or adventure needy amongst you.

 - Lip balm (very important in Andes)

-- Sun cream (air is very arid in the Andes so you need a high protection one such as f45)
+- Sun cream (the air is very arid in the Andes so one needs high protection such as f45)

 - Alcohol based hand soap